BIGJRA/BIGJRA.github.io/rejuv.md

 On our way back, enter the cave entrance on Route 9 to the north of where we fought the white-haired guy.
 If we do, we can get **Dewpider.**

-Once you’ve found them all, next, head back to the Rose Theater and talk to Ayuna.
-You’re going to have to fight all 8 Eeveelutions in a row, at Level 80-82.
+Once you've found them all, next, head back to the Rose Theater and talk to Ayuna.
+You're going to have to fight all 8 Eeveelutions in a row, at Level 80-82.
 Set up the best team possible and take them on.
-Win, and you’ll get Eevee with special moves and an *Ice Stone!* Head down to talk to the hiker in the crowd, to get your second *Department Store Stamp!*
+Win, and you'll get Eevee with special moves and an *Ice Stone!* Head down to talk to the hiker in the crowd, to get your second *Department Store Stamp!*